How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 Cost Governance Mindset

-Destroying unused environments reinforces cost awareness, an essential habit in production cloud engineering.
-Technical excellence includes both correctness and financial responsibility.
+Destroying unused environments reinforces cost awareness, an essential habit in professional cloud engineering.
+Technical excellence includes both engineering correctness and financial responsibility.

 Leave a Comment